Charles Piper

 Charles Vancouver Piper (16 June 1867 – 11 February 1926) was an American botanist and agriculturalist.

+Early life and education

 Born in Victoria, British Columbia, Canada, he spent his youth in Seattle, Washington Territory and graduated from the University of Washington Territory in 1885.
 He taught botany and zoology in 1892 at the Washington Agricultural College (now Washington State University) in Pullman.
 He earned a master's degree in botany in 1900 from Harvard University.

+Biography

 Piper compiled the first authoritative guides to flora in the northwestern United States.
 With his collaborator, R. Kent Beattie, he surveyed the Palouse area of southeastern Washington, and expanded the study to the entire state in 1906.
 That year, The Smithsonian Institution published his catalog Flora of the State of Washington.
 He also published Flora of Southeast Washington and Adjacent Idaho (1914) and Flora of the Northwest Coast (1915).
-These works established him as an authority on the plants of the northwestern U.S.
+These works established him as an authority on the plants of the northwestern U.S. In 1902, he issued and distributed bryophyte specimens in an exsiccata-like series entitled Musci Occidentali-Americani.

 In 1903, Piper began a career at the U.S. Department of Agriculture in Washington, D.C., which lasted until his death there.
 He worked on the domestication and introduction of grasses.
 On a trip to Africa, he found Sudan grass and introduced it to North America as a forage plant (vegetable matter eaten by livestock).
 Piper noted that much less study had been made of forage crops as compared to cotton, cereals, and other crops.
 He attributed this to the lack of economic incentive in studying forage plants.